What is Rock Camp?

 Who are your mentors?

 Our mentors come from a diverse range of backgrounds, and are carefully selected based on their experience, skills and enthusiasm for our wider aims.
-Our mentors are musicians, music industry professionals, teachers, community arts workers etc. They are all passionate about encouraging young people of marginalised gender identities to participate, get creative and be themselves.
+Our mentors are musicians, music industry professionals, teachers, youth workers, community arts workers etc. They are all passionate about encouraging young people to participate, get creative and be themselves.
+All mentors have an ACT Working With Vulnerable People Check.